rackerlabs/technical-blog/_posts/2016-04-30-Using-PowerShell-to-manage-Rackspace-Cloud-Security-Groups.md

 ```

    If you got errors, it's likely an invalid Security Group ID.
    Feel free to run the above code multiple times, because it will randomly create rules in any existing Security Groups you have.
-Yes, they will be the same because rules are unique based on the IDs.
+Yes, they will be the same, because rules are unique based on the IDs.
-   Let's see the mess you've created...
+   Let's see the mess we've created...

  * List Security Group Rules

 ```sh